Corned beef with mustard and brown sugar glaze & Kalam and Lubia Polo

 Take out 2 T of the mixture, and, in a small cup, mix it with two T of warm water or chicken soup.
 Set aside.

-Add the rice and shaped it gently into a cone, and, with the handle of a wooden spoon, create a hole at its center.
+Add the rice and shape it gently into a cone, and, with the handle of a wooden spoon, create a hole at its center.

 Sprinkle the reserved oil/water/turmeric mixture over the rice.
 Cover tightly and steam on low heat for about 45 min.
 You should be able to hear a sizzling sound from the bottom of the pot, which means the rice at the bottom of the pot is forming a crunchy crust.
 In Persian, this is called tadig.